zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 ### Class weights

-You can give weights to each class, to use in training.
+You can give weights to each class to use in training.
 Note that this must be supported by the underlying PyTorch loss function.

 <!--pytest-codeblocks:skip-->